Ji4n1ng/OpenInTerminal/README.md

 ## OpenInTerminal and OpenInTerminal-Lite (OpenInEditor-Lite) 👀

 Which one to choose?
-Both of these apps are my children.
 If you like more powerful features and GUI preferences, then you can use `OpenInTerminal`.
 If you just need to open terminal faster and more stably, then you can use `OpenInTerminal-Lite`.

 For me, I prefer `OpenInTerminal-Lite` which only needs to click once to complete the function (and the other needs to click twice 😂) and it is more lightweight.